Locking pliers: Etymology

-In the United States, the brand name "Vise Grips" is close to a generic name for this type of pliers.
+In the United States, the brand name "Vise-Grips" is close to a generic name for this type of pliers.
 The same is true in the United Kingdom of the brand name "Mole Wrench".

 The spelling "vise" is mentioned in Samuel Johnson's 1755 dictionary.
 This spelling is orthodox in the United States.

 The spelling "vice" can be traced back to 1584, for the clamping sense of the word.
 This is the current spelling in the English speaking world except for the United States.

 Mechanism

 Locking pliers remain clamped to an object without requiring continuous pressure on the handles based on the "over-center" principle.
 After being properly adjusted using a threaded screw, the pliers are brought to bear by cam action.
 In the process of being closed on an object the mechanism passes through a point of maximum tightest clamping and as the handle levers are closed further, the jaws release slightly.
-This means that to open the jaws have to be tightened, thus maintaining the clamping pressure.
+This means that to open the jaws they have to be tightened, thus maintaining the clamping pressure.
 The inherent flexibility of the pliers maintains a spring pressure on the jaws such that the handle needs to be pulled open to release the clamping pressure.
 In many modern versions an additional inner lever aids release.